AeEn123/Roblox-assets-extractor/README.md

 # Installing for Linux
 Installing for Linux varies for each distro.
 We hope we can eventually create a flatpak for universal installation.
+We would greatly welcome a pull request for a flatpak.
 ## Arch Linux
 You can install on Arch Linux by using the PKGBUILD located in `packages/arch` An example installation script: